rdsea/bigdataplatforms/tutorials/nifi/README.md

 ## Setup
 ### Apache Nifi
 You can download [Apache Nifi](https://nifi.apache.org/download.html) and install it into your machine.
-Note that the current Apache Nifi needs Java 8.
+Note that the current Apache Nifi needs Java 8 or 11.
 Check the document to see if a minimum configuration should be made for your installation.

 Start Nifi server
 ```